 My overarching goal in teaching (whether the class is large or small) is to create an environment in which students can engage with the course material in ways that are relevant to their everyday lives.
 To that end, assignments in my courses typically focus on application: whether it's a writing assignment that applies a course concept to a real-world event, an op-ed piece that students actually submit for publication, or a group project that introduces students to active and collaborative social science research.

-- Schuldt, J., Guillory, J., & Gay, G. K. Prejudice and the plate: Effects of weight bias in nutrition judgments.
+- Schuldt, J., Guillory, J., & Gay, G. K. (2015).
+Prejudice and the plate: Effects of weight bias in nutrition judgments.
+Health Communication.

-- Schuldt, J., Roh, S., & Schwarz, N. Questionnaire design effects in climate change surveys: Implications for the partisan divide.
+- Schuldt, J., Roh, S., & Schwarz, N. (2015).
+Questionnaire design effects in climate change surveys: Implications for the partisan divide.
+The ANNALS of the American Academy of Political and Social Science.

 - Bowman, N. A., & Schuldt, J. (2014).
 Effects of item order and response options in college student surveys.
 New Directions for Institutional Research.